brillout/wildcard-api/examples/todo-list/readme.md

 1. Install dependencies.

-   First the dependencies of Wildcard:
+   First the dependencies of Telefunc:
    ~~~shell
    $ yarn
    ~~~